Chris Kydes leads a simple life — he wakes up at 4 or 5 a.m., watches the morning news and makes his way over to a small roadside workshop.

 “My mother would stay at home and work relentlessly to maintain large vegetable gardens,” he said.
 “She did more than I could imagine any modern person could do.
 She grew just about everything.”

-Now, he continues to pass on tradition in his shop, where his youngest son Bill, 27, has been working alongside him since teenage years.
-His 15-year-old grandson Noah also comes on weekends to learn tricks of the shoemaking trade.
+He continues to pass on tradition in his shop, where his youngest son Bill, 27, has been working alongside him since teenage years.
+His 15-year-old grandson Noah comes on weekends to learn tricks of the shoemaking trade.

 “It certainly saves the material,” Kydes said.
 “A good pair of shoes that’s comfortable and that’s already broken in is a good thing to have overall.
 It’s good for your feet.”